The Problem of Over Cleaning with Toxic Chemicals

 Superbugs can easily get out of control.
 Certain resistant bacteria are known for causing pneumonia, urinary tract infections, skin infections and more which can all become very dangerous if they can’t be treated and the patient’s health is compromised.

 What can we do to clean thoroughly while not introducing toxins into our home or contributing to the creation of superbugs?

-Use cleaning products that rely on a mechanical or physical kill instead of a chemical one.
+Use products that utilize a mechanical or physical kill instead of a chemical one.

-This means that the bug or germ cell is not only dead, but it also destroys the germ's ability to reproduce; thus rendering the germ unable to adapt to the kill and keeping the superbugs from being created.
+This means that the bacterial cell is not only dead, but it also destroys its ability to reproduce; thus rendering the bacteria unable to adapt and keeps superbugs from being created.

-Because germs are killed physically, no harsh or toxic chemicals are required.
+Because these bacteria are destroyed physically, no harsh or toxic chemicals are required.